WHAT WE DO

 The Garden Club of Indiana, Inc. is pleased to participate in three youth contests sponsored by The National Garden Clubs, Inc.

-- Smokey Bear/Woodsy Owl Poster Contest: In partnership with the US Forest Service and the National Garden Clubs, Inc. (NGC), for more than 50 years, kids in first through fifth grades have used their the imagination to create posters to help convey Smokey Bear’s message of “Only YOU Can Prevent Wildfires!” and Woodsy Owl’s message of “Lend a Hand, Care for the Land!”
-For the 2021-2022 contest, youth will create posters of EITHER Smokey Bear or Woody Owl.
-The grand prize winner, who along with his or her family receives airfare and accommodations for a trip to the Nation’s Capitol.
-Children who participate use drawings to demonstrate their knowledge about wildfire prevention and basic environmental conservation principles, such as reusing and recycling.
+Smokey Bear/Woodsy Owl Poster Contest: In partnership with the US Forest Service and the National Garden Clubs, Inc. (NGC), for more than 50 years, kids in first through fifth grades have used their the imagination to create posters to help convey Smokey Bear’s message of “Only YOU Can Prevent Wildfires!” and Woodsy Owl’s message of “Lend a Hand, Care for the Land!”.
+The 2024 poster contest is dedicated to Smokey Bear’s 80th Birthday.
 Deadline for submissions to the state is January 21st each year.
+Poster Contest Rules 2023-2024